sanjibm/docker-nginx-server/README.md

 This image contains Nginx with Gunicorn on top of Python3 docker image.
-These two software are managed with Supervisor.
+These software entities are managed with Supervisor.

 # Usage